top of page

 "I'm listening"

-One would've thought that over $26,000 a year in county property taxes alone to scrape together would've provided incentive enough to stick with the proven formula that was so solidly supported by the long established, loyal customer base.
-But they seemed to have made a gamble that they could divert the entire focus of place, all but shut the gates, and have a few outside groups subsidize their private shtick, sans spa service.
-So they blew off the huge bohemian-leaning base, whose support, again, was largely responsible for putting the operation well into the black for possibly for the first time ever (and no doubt driving up the sale price).
+One might've thought that over $26,000 a year in county property taxes alone to scrape together would provide incentive enough to stick with the proven formula that was so solidly supported by the long-established loyal customer base.
+But they seemed to have made a gamble that they could divert the entire focus of place just to suit themselves, all but shut the gates, maybe have a few outside groups they could tolerate awhile subsidizing their shtick, even sans spa service.
+So they blew off the huge bohemian-leaning base whose support, again, was largely responsible for putting the operation into the black for possibly for the first time ever (and no doubt driving up the sale price).

 In other countries -- sometimes even in U.S, like Virginia's Berkeley Springs, the nation's oldest mineral springs resort; Washington soaked there -- such a rarity as Stewart Springs would've long ago become a protected public holding, something like a dedicated trust or working historic state park.